walkingmask/toe_tac_tic/README.md

 # Toe-Tac-Tic
 The reversed rule version of Tic-Tac-Toe.
-You can win if NPC wins in Tic-Tac-Toe.
+You can win if NPC wins in the Tic-Tac-Toe rule.

 For example, if board is like the one below you are the winner.